 This course teaches advanced accounting concepts and principles while developing students' proficiency with QuickBooks.
 The course teaches the technology and application of accounting skills by illustrating how accounting information is created and used.
-This course is designed to apply advanced techniques by using the QuickBooks software.
+This course

 Clock hours of individual and small group tutoring: provided to student on an as-needed basis